thomasreynolds4881/TwitterTTSBot/README.md

 A Twitter bot that fetches tweets via keyword or account number, and then reads them out via Text-To-Speech.
-This is one of my first attempts at a project on my own; if you have any feedback feel free to send me a message on reddit (u/CustomCuber).
+This is one of my first attempts at a solo project; if you have any feedback feel free to send me a message on reddit (u/CustomCuber).

 # Files
 * tweetreader.py: runs the tweet streamer